kmiech/CIS-7-CLass-Project/README.md

 2. Decrypt a message
 3. Exit the program

 If you choose 1, you will be prompted to enter a message to encrypt.
 Once you enter a message it will then prompt you to enter a key word for the encryption.
+If you don't enter a keyword, "blank" will be your default keyword.1

+If you choose 2 and have encrypted a previous message, you will be given the option to decrypt the last message or decrypt a new message.

+If you choose to decrypt a message and haven't encrypted a message yet, you will be prompted to enter a message to be encrypted.

+You will be given those options until you choose to quit the program.
+Thank you for using the program.